hushmirror/docs/README.md

 - [Setup Hush lite wallet featuring Hushchat](sdl.md)

 As for mobile wallets:
-- Hush Android app is a companion app which pairs with either of the above two options.
+- [Hush Android app](sda.md) is a companion app which pairs with either of the above two options.
+A mobile lite wallet is in development.
 - Hush does not have an iOS app yet, care to make one?

 #### Servers?